dvagala/VUT-FIT-ITU-TimeTracker/README.md

 # Time Tracker

-This was my school project in course ITU in VUT FIT.
+This was our school project in course ITU in VUT FIT.
 C# WPF appliacation for time tracking.

 year: 2019